 Aristotle had said that high quality leisure is essential to a life well lived.
 Just to point it out, binging on Netflix while downing wine isn’t high quality leisure.
 Playing badminton, doing pottery, or playing an instrument are.

 As a kid, like all the other kids in my neighbourhood, I went to art school.
 I was an okay student there—not the best, but not the worst either.
 But to be honest, I really learned to draw only after I graduated from art school.
 I liked to draw in my free time.
 Since I had no exam to give or a teacher to please, I could experiment, fail, and learn.
 I immensely enjoyed it.

 I used to do one or two paintings a week, and try to learn something new every time.
-At on my point I was fascinated with glass painting.
+At one point I was fascinated with glass painting.
 I remember trying water colours as well.
 But my all time favourite remained pencil sketches.
-I had picked up digital painting as well.
+I picked up digital painting much later.